Environmental Protection (Transfers at Sea) Bill

 Overview

-The Environmental Protection (Transfers at Sea) Bill aims to enhance environmental safeguards during cargo transfers at sea, particularly focusing on oil and oil products, within UK waters.
-It amends existing legislation to regulate these transfers, incorporating existing environmental protection regulations.
+The Environmental Protection (Transfers at Sea) Bill aims to enhance environmental safeguards during cargo transfers at sea, particularly focusing on oil and oil products within UK waters.
+It amends existing legislation to regulate these transfers, requiring environmental impact assessments and designating specific areas for such operations.

 Description